Apjo/AWSAssociateSolutionsArchitectNotes/README.md

          storage gateway's cache and upload buffer storage.
 1GB - 32TB in size for cached volumes
     - **Gateway Virtual Tape Library/Tape gateway(VTL)**: backup and archiving solution.
          Have a limitless collection of virtual tapes.
 Each virtual tape can be stored in a  Virtual Tape library backed by Amazon S3 or a Virtual tape shelf backed by Amazon Glacier.
          The VTL exposes an industry standard iSCSI interface which provides your backup application with online access to the virtual tapes.
          Each tape gateway is preconfigured with a media changer and tape drives, which are available to your existing client backup applications as iSCSI devices.
          You add tape cartridges as you need to archive your data.
 Uses popular backup applications like NetBackup, Backup exec
          Veeam etc.

+<a name ="snowball"></a>
 # Snowball:
 - This is a petabyte scale data transport solution that uses secure appliances to transfer large amounts of data into and out of AWS.
 - It addresses common challenges with large-scale data transfers such as high network costs, long transfer times, and security concerns.
 - Transferring data with snowball is fast, simple, secure and can be as little as 1/5th the cost of high-speed internet.